Roby Varghese Raj

-Roby Varghese Raj is an Indian cinematographer who works in Malayalam cinema.
+Roby Varghese Raj is an Indian cinematographer and director who works in the Malayalam cinema.
 He debuted in A. K. Sajan’s Puthiya Niyamam.
-The film featured Mammootty and Nayantara in lead roles.

 Early life

-Roby was born in Thrissur, Kerala, India.
+Roby was born in Thrissur, Kerala to former film producer C. T. Rajan.
 He graduated from Dr G R Damodaran College of Science.
-He has one elder brother Rony David who is an actor in malayalam films.
+His elder brother Rony David Raj is an actor in the Malayalam film industry.

+Personal life

+He is married to Dr. Anju Mary.

 Career

 Roby started working as an assistant cinematographer with Rubaiyz Mohammed and Himman Dhammija in 2010 at Mumbai and then moved to Kochi to assist Jomon T. John and Loganathan Srinivasan in 2012.
-He studied cinematography at Mind Screen Film Institute, Chennai under Rajiv Menon.
+He studied cinematography at Mindscreen Film Institute, Chennai under Rajiv Menon.

+He made his directorial debut with Kannur Squad (2023), which was co-written by his brother Rony David Raj.